BounceCheckBounceCheck

 Email Service Providers (ESPs): The platform you use to send emails plays a role.
 Reputable ESPs have established relationships with ISPs and maintain shared or dedicated IP pools with good reputations.

-IP address reputation: Your sending IP has a reputation score based on your sending history.
-High bounce rates, spam complaints, and low engagement can damage this score and reduce deliverability.
+IP and domain reputation: Both your sending IP and your sending domain carry independent reputation scores.
+High bounce rates, spam complaints, and low engagement damage either one and reduce deliverability.
+We unpack the full scoring model in Email Sender Reputation Explained.

 Engagement metrics: ISPs monitor how recipients interact with your emails.
 Opens, clicks, replies, and forwards are positive signals.
 Spam complaints, deletes without reading, and lack of engagement are negative signals.